 7. Alternatively, pick a gemstone

-(Notice that silver is not included in this list.
-It is far too soft and malleable to withstand constant daily wear.
-It is therefore not a recommended metal for engagement rings.)
+There are 4 choices of precious metal for engagement rings.
+Your decision will depend on her preference and your budget.
+Notice that silver is not included in this list.
+It is far too soft to withstand constant daily wear and therefore not a recommended for engagement rings.

-Platinum: Platinum is beautiful, and the toughest and most durable of all precious metals.
-It’s also the most expensive choice.
-Platinum does not stain or scratch, although with age it develops microscopic surface denting, forming a look that’s called “the patina of age”.
+1. Platinum: Beautiful and tough.
+The most durable of all precious metals, but also the most expensive.
+Platinum does not stain or scratch, although with age it develops microscopic surface denting called “the patina of age”.
 This is considered desirable in platinum jewellery, as it gives it a much loved and worn heirloom feel.

-White Gold: White gold is simply yellow gold alloyed and coated with white precious metals to give it a silvery-white lustre.
+3. White Gold: White gold is simply yellow gold alloyed with white precious metals.
 It looks beautiful and most people cannot tell it apart from platinum.
-Bear in mind though that its white precious metal coating will eventually fade and the yellow gold will shine through.
+However, its white precious metal coating will eventually fade and the yellow gold will shine through.
 This is normal but means the ring needs to be re-coated every so often.
 Like yellow gold, white gold is sold in 18K or 9K purities.

-Rose gold: This is a very fashionable and beautiful alternative to yellow gold.
+4. Rose gold: A fashionable and beautiful alternative to yellow gold.
 It’s made by alloying yellow gold and copper.
 It won’t scratch or need maintenance, but with age, the copper will tarnish slightly making the metal slightly redder.
-As with platinum, many people like this well-loved antique look rose gold gets with time.
-Rose gold also comes in 18K or 9K, just like yellow and white gold.
+As with platinum, many people like the antique look rose gold develops over time.
+Rose gold comes in 18K or 9K, just like yellow and white gold.

-It’s time to shop.
-Now that you know what you want and have fixed a budget, you can explain your exact requirements to your jeweller.
-In the UK, it’s a good idea to stick to jewellers who are members of The National Association of Jewellers (NAJ).
-You can find verify a jeweller’s membership on their website.
+Now it’s time to shop.
+You know what you want and have fixed a budget, so you can explain your exact requirements to your jeweller.
+In the UK, it’s a good idea to stick to reputable jewellers who are members of The National Association of Jewellers.
+Good luck!
+Let us know if you need any advice, we’re always happy to help.